xherin1999/noetia/noetia-whitepaper-v0.1/noetia-whitepaper-v0.1.1-beta3.md

 - Political “representation” becomes a family of **strategy surfaces** that minds may route through or away from at any time, instead of a once-every-few-years delegation to a fixed body.
 A “representative-effect” appears only insofar as many minds temporarily route pairwise flows through the same strategy-surface; exit is implemented by reconfiguring routers, not by overthrowing an institution.
 Legacy corporations, parliaments, boards and parties thus appear as low-resolution outward patterns inside a liquid P2P coordination field, not as primitive units of sovereignty.

-Bridging to legacy regimes is never implicit: Noetia does not import legacy-state semantics as parameters by default, and legacy regimes do not inherit Noetia semantics by proximity.
-Any cross-stack interaction is an explicit bridge contract with explicitly declared lossiness and non-reciprocity.
+Legacy reference is never implicit: Noetia does not import legacy-state semantics as parameters by default, and legacy regimes do not inherit Noetia semantics by proximity.
+A legacy record matters only where a receiving contract names it as evidence for a declared predicate, with declared scope, lossiness, and non-reciprocity.

 ### 4.1.1 Tokens: local instruments, no global coin
 Canonical Noetia does **not** introduce a single, civilization-wide “Noetia token” as a kernel primitive.